140.01 Regional Anatomy Dissection (1.5 - 4 units) Winter, Spring

 198 Supervised Study (1 - 6 units) Fall, Winter, Spring, Summer

-Instructor(s): D. Harmon Prerequisite(s): Consent of instructor.
+Instructor(s): M. Norris Prerequisite(s): Consent of instructor.

 Library research and directed reading under supervision of a member of the faculty with the approval of the chairperson of the department.

-207 Neuroscience (3 units) Spring, Summer
+207 Neuroscience (3 units) Summer

 Provides knowledge about the anatomy and function of the human central and peripheral nervous systems with a strong emphasis on clinical relevance.
 General neuroanatomy topics include the gross and microscopic structure, embryology, and neurophysiology of the brain, spinal cord and nerves with descriptions of alterations in normal anatomy through disease and injury.
 Supplemented with lab demonstrations.